unstoppabledomains/dev-docs/partner/reference/faq.md

 ### What happens when the HMAC signature becomes invalid for redirect URL payments?

-You would be able to put in an order, but no crypto records would be available to pre-fill during the minting step.
+You would be able to put in an order, but no resolution records would be available to pre-fill during the minting step.

 ### Can I use my Stripe account to generate tokens and pass them to the Partner API?